 Phrasal verb clog up

-3 forms of the verb clog up English verb clog up [klɒg ʌp].
+3 forms of the verb clog up The English verb 'clog up' is pronounced as [klɒg ʌp].

 3 forms of verb clog up: Infinitive (clog up), Past Simple - (clogged up), Past Participle - (clogged up).